 Three bags provide impressive comfort in three different ways that are worth discussing.
-The Sierra Designs Cloud achieves its comfort with perhaps the most interesting approach.
+The Sierra Designs Cloud 20 achieves its comfort with perhaps the most interesting approach.
 It's a completely zipperless bag that utilizes an overlapping diagonal flap to close.
 This flap supplies more freedom and less claustrophobia than a zippered closure.
 However, its zipperless closure is less secure, so it can feel a bit drafty.
 You can avoid this issue with the similarly comfortable Nemo Riff 30.
-It features a three-quarters-length zipper like a classic mummy bag, but it's shaped like a broad hour-glass rather than a tapered sarcophagus.
-The bottom of this hour-glass offers an extra 12 inches of girth compared to ordinary bags, which gives side and tummy sleepers ample room to stretch their legs in any direction.
+It features a three-quarter-length zipper like a classic mummy bag, but it's shaped like a broad hourglass rather than a tapered sarcophagus.
+The bottom of this hourglass offers an extra 12 inches of girth compared to ordinary bags, which gives side and tummy sleepers ample room to stretch their legs in any direction.

 While we enjoyed the Riff's innovative shape, its down insulation is not particularly lofty, nor is its fabric exceptionally soft.
 The final standout in the comfort department, the Western Mountaineering MegaLite, addresses these deficiencies.
 Its 850+ fill power down and 12-denier ExtremeLite fabric combine to create a cozy cocoon of luxurious loft.
 Although it's among the most spacious models in the torso dimensions, it has a classic mummy shape and narrow footbox that won't be appreciated by all.

 As these examples illustrate, a bag's comfort is inherently subjective, so it's essential to choose one that matches your preferences.
-Those that don't detest the shape of a mummy bag will likely prefer the MegaLite's luxurious materials.
+Those who don't detest the shape of a mummy bag will likely prefer the MegaLite's luxurious materials.
 Meanwhile, side sleepers may find the Riff's innovative shape superior.
 Finally, if zipping yourself inside a bag has always made you feel uneasy, the Cloud could be your salvation.

 All the bags we tested include a stuff or compression sack for storing them inside your backpack.
 Many of these sacks, however, are ineffective at compressing a sleeping bag fully.
 Therefore, to evaluate packed size fairly, we used the same 11-liter Granite Gear compression sack to measure each bag's minimum compressed volume.

-For this reason, synthetic bags, like the Nemo Kyan 35 and Mountain Hardwear Lamina 35, are safer choices for particularly wet activities or environments.
+For this reason, synthetic bags, like REI Trailbreak, are safer choices for particularly wet activities or environments.
 Some bags feature waterproof exterior fabric to try to prevent the insulation from getting wet at all.
 These fabrics, however, add considerable weight and bulk and increase the potential to trap your body moisture inside.
 For these reasons, "waterproof" sleeping bags never became very popular, and we have chosen to leave them out of this review.

-A buzzword used to market many down bags recently is hydrophobic, which simply means that the down received a chemical treatment in an effort to make it more water-resistant.
+A buzzword used to market many down bags is hydrophobic, which simply means that the down received a chemical treatment in an effort to make it more water-resistant.
 In our opinion, claims about the benefits of these treatments seem to be overstated.
 In our testing, we observed little difference between down that was treated or untreated, so we did not factor it into our versatility score.
 Interestingly, both top-performing bag makers, Western Mountaineering and Feathered Friends, do not use hydrophobic down.
 Instead, they express concern about the longevity of hydrophobic treatments and the possible harm it could do to the water-resistant oils that high-quality down naturally contains.